AmherstLabs/ist-hh-cairos/readme.md

+🚧 Geregè is still under development and some features may not work at the moment.
+Soon we will deploy the testable version once we figure out correct way to modify Cosmos SDK to work with Cairo VM.

-# cairos
+# Cairos
-**cairos** is CairoVM-Cosmos Integration Module, an innovative project designed to integrate the Cairo virtual machine with the Cosmos blockchain ecosystem.
-The Cairo virtual machine, known for its powerful and efficient smart contract execution capabilities, is enabling developers to leverage Cairo's features in a Cosmos-based environment.
+**cairos** is CairoVM-Cosmos Integration Module, a project to integrate the Cairo VM with the Cosmos SDK.
+The Cairo VM, known for its provable computation and efficient smart contract execution capabilities, will bring unique inter-chain interoperability with Starknet and Cosmos SDK based chains.

 # Features
 - Seamless Integration: Easily integrate Cairo VM with existing Cosmos SDK-based blockchains.
 - Smart Contract Support: Utilize Cairo for writing and executing smart contracts within the Cosmos ecosystem.
 - Performance Optimization: Leverage Cairo's efficient computation model for improved performance and lower gas costs.
 - Security: Enhanced security features inherent to Cairo VM, now available for Cosmos applications.
-- Interoperability: Maintain Cosmos's interoperability features while using Cairo's smart contract capabilities.
+- Interoperability: Maintain IBC or improve IBC with zk-features while using Cairo's smart contract capabilities.

 # Prerequisites
-Before you begin, ensure you have the following installed:
+Before begin testing, ensure you have the following installed:
 - Go version 1.18 or higher
 - Latest version of Cosmos SDK
 - Familiarity with Go programming language, as Cosmos SDK is written in Go.